MelkoCollective/CDL_2020/Project_2_VQE_Molecules/Business_Application.md

 -	Agricultural sector through fertilizers
 -	Material Simulation (electronic structure to find advanced materials)
 -	Battery Optimization
--	Finance and Portfolio Management to maximize profit/wealth and minimize risk [[BCG, 2019]](https://arxiv.org/pdf/1907.04769.pdf )
+-	Finance and Portfolio Management to maximize profit/wealth and minimize risk [[Barkoutsos et al., 2020]](https://arxiv.org/pdf/1907.04769.pdf )

 ## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved